Private Pilot Licence (PPL) Course

 1 Indicative fees are based on average hours to attain an PPL.
 Some students may need more flying time and if this is required it is charged at our standard Cessna 172 dual rates on a pay-as-you-go basis.
 Fees include one attempt at theory tests and flight tests and if additional attempts are required these further attempts will incur additional fees.
 Fees are subject to change.

-2 Students who attain their PPL as part of the Commercial Pilot Licence (CPL) course or the Diploma of Aviation – Commercial Pilot Licence, do not pay GST.
+2 GST is included in the PPL fees.
+Students who attain their PPL as part of the Commercial Pilot Licence (CPL) course or the Diploma of Aviation – Commercial Pilot Licence, do not pay GST.
 This is due to the vocational outcomes of the full CPL courses.